ThePlasmaRailgun/PySmaz/README.md

 select the right entry.
 My first attempt used the original C-style approach and barely hit 170k/sec on CPython and a i7.

-The trie based approach gets closer to one megabyte per second on the same setup.
+The tree based approach gets closer to one megabyte per second on the same setup.
 The difference is performance is largely due to the inner loop not always checking 7 characters per character - i.e. O(7n) vs O(n).
 I've tried to balance readability with performance, hopefully it's clear what's going on.